Music director | Early Keyboardist and Pianist / Mei-Wen Lee

 Upon returning to Taiwan, Lee performed in several important concerts and performances over the recent years, including the tour Salute to Bach - J. S. Bach The Brandenburg Concertos, BWV 1046-1051 with Baroque Camerata in 2015; “To a Future” with Fortepiano and Michael Tsalka in November of 2015; the solo harpsichord tour Sleepless - Goldberg Variations in 2014; and a Steinway Legend solo concert where she performed on three historical Steinway models (1836, 1880, 1884) in 2014.
 Lee frequents the US, Mainland China, France, and the UK on touring performances.
 She has also obtained several grants from Taiwan’s Ministry of Science and Technology to support her study of early keyboard instruments, 20th century piano music, and Taiwanese folk music.
 She has published several academic articles and the book The Six Piano Solo Music of George Crumb—From Performance Practice Perspectives; and she has presented her various work abroad in Vienna and Rome.

 In 2004, Lee founded Baroque Camerata, an ensemble of Taiwan’s supreme musical performers, who have gathered to promote music from the baroque and early classical periods.
 For her own part, Lee performs on the harpsichord, piano, and has acted as the group’s artistic director.
 Promoting baroque music and early classical music is her primary goal for the ensemble, though she also holds a strong devotion to new and innovative work from the 20th and 21st centuries.
 She has also worked to refine folk songs and popular music from Taiwan.
 Baroque Camerata, under her leadership, has embarked on several international performances; these including the following in China: Beijing, Shanghai, Hangzhou, Guangzhou, Changchun, Jinan, and Xuzhou, in a tour of the major US cities, and at the Edinburgh Fringe Festival in 2013.
-From 2006, she has performed on and supervised the production of five albums from Baroque Camerata, which have been nominated multiple times for the Golden Melody Awards.
+From 2006, she has performed on and supervised the production of eight albums from Baroque Camerata, which have been nominated multiple times for the Golden Melody Awards.

 Lee continues to offer her full support for the performance arts.
 Beginning in 2005, she has promoted a semiannual art festival at National Sun Yat-sen University, with 25 to 30 performances at each festival.
 The event has contributed to the University’s becoming an important musical nexus in Southern Taiwan.